All Products

 Export query information

-On the SQL Tasks or Slow Queries page, filter queries based on the conditions such as status, duration, date range, and time consumption, select the queries that meet the specified conditions, and then click Export to save the query information to your computer.
+On the SQL Tasks or Slow Queries page, filter queries by status, duration, date range, or time consumption.
+Select the matching queries, then click Export to download the query information to your computer for further analysis.